DataExperts/Dexih.Utils.Crypto/README.md

 [![Build status][build-img]][build] [![Nuget][nuget-img]][nuget]

 The `Crypto` library provides best practice encryption and hashing methods.
-These functions can be used to safely encrypt data and hash/salt passwords.
+These functions can be used to safely encrypt data and hash passwords.

 ## Installation